 Teaching: Ph.D. students receive training and experience for their future careers in university teaching by serving as teaching fellows.
-Please see our teaching fellowship policy here.
+Please see our teaching fellowship guidelines here.
 To prepare for teaching, students should attend the series of workshops offered by the GSAS Center for Teaching and Learning and explore the Center’s online resources.
 The workshops can be taken during the first year in the graduate program and repeated, if necessary, in following years.
-MESAAS occasionally supplements these sessions with its own specialized workshops.
-The Graduate School Events Calendar lists all GSAS workshops and information sessions.
+MESAAS supplements these sessions with its own specialized workshops, particularly a mandatory departmental orientation.

 In their first year, students in the Ph.D. program receive a Faculty Fellowship, which carries no teaching responsibilities.
-In three of the following four years they serve as teaching fellows, and may receive further Teaching Fellowships for a sixth and sometimes a seventh year.
+In three or four of their following years in the program they serve as teaching fellows.
 After completing the M.Phil., students can apply for the one-year Dissertation Fellowship, which carries no teaching duties and is intended to support the research and writing of the dissertation.
-Post-M.Phil students can also apply for a Preceptorship, which involves teaching a section of Literature Humanities or Contemporary Civilization in the Columbia Core Curriculum .
+Post-M.Phil students can also apply for a Preceptorship, which involves teaching a section of Literature Humanities or Contemporary Civilization in the Columbia Core Curriculum.